Colorado Sports Betting

 The Buffaloes won the college national championship in 1990, going 11-1 with star running back Eric Bienemy and winning the infamous Fifth Down Game against Missouri and a controversial 10-9 win over Notre Dame in the Orange Bowl.
 That was Colorado football's crowning achievement, though the Buffs have 27 conference titles to their name.

 Colorado played in the Big Eight nearly 50 years before being one of the founding members of the Big 12 Conference in 1996.
 The Buffaloes now play in the Pac-12 Conference, which they joined in 2011.
 Colorado has played its home games at Folsom Field in Boulder for almost a century.
-The Buffs will debut new coach Karl Dorrell when the pandemic-abbreviated 2020 season begins.
+The Buffaloes are coached by Karl Dorrell.

 Colorado State Rams Football